 Make plans to visit the Majestic Theater, a favorite stop for President Eisenhower - check out the schedule to catch a great stage act or see a hot new independent film.

 Make your way to the David Wills House on the square where you will understand the story of a town forced to rebuild, the establishment of the Soldiers' National Cemetery, and Lincoln's visit and speech.

 Feeling hungry?
 You are centrally located with lots of great dining available in every direction!
 Be sure to check out the cool shops all around you - local art, amazing jewelry, and really cool home décor!

 While you are still in the center of town, take a town tour to hear amazing stories of Lincoln as you pass along our historic streets.
 That evening, enjoy some of the shops you passed during your tour.
-Plan your walk around the flavors of our vineyards at three downtown tasting rooms.
+Plan your walk around the flavors of our vineyards at our downtown tasting rooms.

 The next day, make plans to visit the home of President and Mamie Eisenhower to take inventory of the many gifts the couple received over the years as well as the paintings of our own talented 34th President.
 If you bring your kids, help them earn their badge as a Jr. Secret Service Agent.
 Tours are by shuttle from the National Park Museum & Visitor Center, where you can also take in the museum experience, which features a gallery on President Lincoln.
 While at the museum, ask about free Ranger Programs available; this is a great way to hear the story of the Soldiers' National Cemetery.